Liouville hypersurfaces and connect sum cobordisms: Introduction

-\begin{rmk} Giroux \cite{Giroux:ContactOB} has also outlined a program for characterizing high dimensional contact manifolds in terms of open books with Stein pages.
-When Dim$(\Sigma)=2$, a symplectic form on $\Sigma$ is simply a volume form and every such $\Sigma$ admits the structure of a Liouville domain $\Sdom$.
-In this case, after having specified such a 1-form $\beta$ on $\Sigma$, every $\Phi\in\text{Diff}^{+}(\Sigma,\partial\Sigma)$ is isotopic to an element of $\Symp$.
+\begin{rmk} Giroux \cite{Giroux:ContactOB} has also outlined a program for characterizing high dimensional contact manifolds in terms of open books with Weinstein pages.
+When $\dim(\Sigma)=2$, a symplectic form on $\Sigma$ is simply a volume form and every such $\Sigma$ admits the structure of a Liouville domain $\Sdom$.
+In this case, after having specified such a 1-form $\beta$ on $\Sigma$, every $\Phi\in\Diff^{+}(\Sigma,\partial\Sigma)$ is isotopic to an element of $\SympGroup$.
 Furthermore, any two Liouville 1-forms on a compact oriented surface with boundary are homotopic in the sense of Section \ref{Sec:Symplectic}.
-Therefore the study of monodromies of open books determining contact 3-manifolds reduces to the study of mapping class groups of surfaces. \end{rmk}
+Therefore the study of monodromies of open books determining contact 3-manifolds reduces to the study of mapping class groups of compact, oriented surfaces with non-empty boundary. \end{rmk}

 \begin{defn} Let $\Sdom$ be a 2n-dimensional Liouville domain.
-A property $\mathcal{P}$ of contact (2n+1)-manifolds is a \emph{monoid property} for $\Symp$ if the collection of $\Phi\in\Symp$ for which $\Mxi_{(\Sdom,\Phi)}$ satisfies $\mathcal{P}$ is a monoid in $\Symp$. \end{defn}
+A property $\mathcal{P}$ of contact (2n+1)-manifolds is a \emph{monoid property} for $\SympGroup$ if the collection of $\Phi\in\SympGroup$ for which $\Mxi_{(\Sdom,\Phi)}$ satisfies $\mathcal{P}$ is a monoid in $\SympGroup$. \end{defn}